Business Improvement Districts

 We act on behalf of the BID Company and are responsible for the billing and collecting of the levy.

-An invoice is issued to each business within the BID area requesting payment by instalments.
+An invoice is issued to each qualifying property within the BID area requesting payment by instalments.

 Payment of the Levy can be made by:

-- Amount of levy based on the rateable value
+- the amount of levy based on the rateable value

 - setting up a Direct Debit